Retirement & Savings Plans

-However, your TSA 403(b) contribution limit is reduced dollar for dollar by contributions you make to any of the following voluntary retirement savings plans: 401(k), SIMPLE IRA, SIMPLE 401(k), salary reduction SEP IRAs, and Federal Thrift Savings.
+However, your UW TSA 403(b) contribution limit is reduced dollar for dollar by contributions you make to any of the following retirement savings plans: other 403(b), 401(k), SIMPLE IRA, SIMPLE 401(k), salary reduction SEP IRAs, and Federal Thrift Savings.

 Investments & Returns

 The University strives to provide you with the best resources and programs to meet your individual investment needs.
-The UW TSA 403(b) Program offers six different investment companies and the ability to contribute on either a pre- or post-tax (Roth) basis.
-Two investment companies also provide low-cost share classes.
+The UW TSA 403(b) Program offers five different investment companies and the ability to contribute on either a pre- or post-tax (Roth) basis.
+Three investment companies also provide low-cost share classes.

-The UW TSA 403(b) Program offers mutual funds and fixed and variable annuities managed by six authorized investment companies.
+The UW TSA 403(b) Program offers mutual funds and fixed and variable annuities managed by five authorized investment companies.